openBackhaul/equipment/README.md

 - [equipment/issues](../../issues)

 ### Comments
- (1)  :  Temporarily until the proposed solution in [issue#59](https://github.com/openBackhaul/equipment/issues/59) has been approved
+ (1)  :  Preliminary until the proposed solution in [issue#59](https://github.com/openBackhaul/equipment/issues/59) has been approved